BearPuncher/ts_engine/README.md

 # ts_engine
-Game engine i was writting in es6 but then got iffy and changed it to Typescript.
+Game engine I was writing in es6 but then got iffy and changed it to Typescript.